dasch-swiss/dsp-tools/README.md

    This is done automatically, you must not edit `Pipfile.lock`.

-The diverse `requirements.txt` files in this repo are only present for backwards compatibility and for Github CI.
+The diverse `requirements.txt` files in this repo are only present for backwards compatibility and for GitHub CI.

 If you want to install a new package, install it with `pipenv install package`.
 This
- - installs the package (incl. sub-dependencies) in your virtual environment.
+ - installs the package (incl. sub-dependencies) in your virtual environment
  - adds the package to the section `[packages]` of `Pipfile`.
-By default, no versions are pinned.
+By default, no versions are pinned
- - adds the pinned versions of package and all sub-dependencies to `Pipfile.lock`.
+ - adds the pinned versions of package and all sub-dependencies to `Pipfile.lock`

 If a package is only needed for development, please install it with `pipenv install package --dev`, so it gets added to the `[dev-packages]` section of `Pipfile`.

 For security reasons, the maintainer regularly executes
- - `pipenv check` to get informed about vulnerabilities.
+ - `pipenv check` to get informed about vulnerabilities
  - `pipenv lock` to update `Pipfile.lock` with the latest version of every package
  - `make freeze-requirements` to update the requirement files and `setup.py`